Best things to do in Zaragoza

 As you can see, you can easily spend some time visiting all the places of interest near Plaza del Pilar.
 Although one of the best plans is to sit on a terrace to have a drink and enjoy the views and the atmosphere.
 Also, if you are traveling with family and children, you can have some adults-only time while the little ones play in the square.

-I recommend you take this private tour with a guide if you want to explore every part of the city with a local and learn the most fascinating facts.
+🎟️ I recommend you take this free walking tour if you want to explore every part of the city with a local and learn the most fascinating facts.
+It lasts for 2 and a half hours.

 2. The Cathedral-Basilica of Our Lady of the Pillar